UK fraud office probes GSK after claims of foreign bribery

 The allegations that bribes were paid in Poland could be particularly damaging, according to some lawyers, since the country belongs to the European Union and GSK would be expected to uphold the same standards there as in any other EU state.

-The persistent controversies about its sales practices in emerging markets are a major headache for Chief Executive Andrew Witty, who has tried to make ethical behaviour a high priority since taking charge in 2008.

-Despite the barrage of bribery reports, GSK insists it does not have a "systemic" problem with improper behaviour and says it has a clear system for dealing with violations, which resulted in 48 dismissals and 113 written warnings last year.
+Despite the barrage of bribery reports, GSK has insisted it does not have a "systemic issue with unethical behaviour" and says it has a clear system for dealing with violations, which resulted in 48 dismissals and 113 written warnings last year.

 In a bid to try and put the problems behind it, GSK is rolling out a new sales model designed to eliminate sharp marketing practices.